 Mr Jason Yat-sen Li, Chairman, Vantage Asia Holdings

-After the consultative process China Matters initiated a public debate on the contents of the Narrative.
+After the consultative process China Matters initiated a public debate on the contents of the draft Narrative.